Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Open Farm is a relatively small pet food company that prides itself on its honesty and transparency.
 All its ingredients are 100% traceable, and the recipes incorporate a lot of non-GMO foods.
 The company also only works with farmers that produce humanely raised beef, poultry, and lamb.

-As a result, Open Farm sells premium cat food with premium prices.
-Despite costs being higher than average cat food, you can rest assure that your cat is eating high-quality, clean food.
-If you have a cat with food sensitivities or allergies, you may have a particular appreciation for Open Farm cat food because most of the ingredient lists are short and simple.
+As a result, Open Farm sells premium cat food at premium prices.
+Despite higher costs than average cat food, you can rest assured that your cat is eating high-quality food.
+If you have a cat with food sensitivities or allergies, you may appreciate Open Farm cat food because most ingredient lists are short and simple.
 They also only contain one source of animal meat.

-We’ve sampled several of Open Farm’s cat food recipes with our own cats.
+We’ve sampled several of Open Farm’s cat food recipes with our cats.
 We have an average adult cat with no health issues and one senior cat who can have difficulty eating some solid foods because of his tooth extractions.
-Based on their reaction to these recipes, we believe it’s safe to say that Open Farm is a trustworthy and reliable pet food company that’s worth the premium prices.
+Based on their reaction to these recipes, we believe it is safe to say that Open Farm is a trustworthy and reliable pet food company worth the premium prices.

 Keep reading to learn all you need to know about Open Farm and what our cats have to say about it.